Egremont, Massachusetts: Government

 Egremont employs the open town meeting form of government, and is led by a board of selectmen and an administrative assistant.
 Egremont has its own police, fire and public works departments, and its post office also serves neighboring Mount Washington.
 The town's library, located in South Egremont, is connected to the regional library networks.
 A 150 acre public park, located in North Egremont, has tennis courts, ball fields, a modern children's playground, a dog park, a riding ring, hiking and equestrian trails, picnic shelters, and other features.

 On the state level, Egremont is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town employs a professional full-time Police Department, and recently completed its first stand alone Police facility.
 Egremont is also patrolled by the First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Egremont is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.

 Education

 Egremont is one of five towns that operate the Southern Berkshire Regional School District (neighboring Mount Washington also sends students to the district's schools).
 Kindergarten and first-grade students from Egremont and Mount Washington attend either the South Egremont School, a one-room school-house for early-kindergarten, kindergarten, and first grades, or the Undermountain Elementary School in Sheffield, which serves students in pre-kindergarten through fifth grade.
 Sixth- through twelfth-graders attend Mount Everett Regional School.
 There are private schools in adjacent Great Barrington, Sheffield, Salisbury and Lakeville (in Connecticut) and other nearby towns.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state university is Westfield State University.
-The nearest private college is Bard College at Simon's Rock in Great Barrington.
+The nearest private college is Williams College in Williamstown.